Long Term Disability Plan for B.C. government employees

 - Participate in, and cooperate with, rehabilitation and return to work planning, when appropriate

-- Stay in contact with their supervisor and any other professionals involved, such as an occupational health nurse or early intervention and return to work specialist
+- Stay in touch with their supervisor and any other professionals involved, such as an occupational health nurse, injury recovery specialist, or corporate advisor

 Benefits are paid by direct deposit at the end of each month:

-- Bargaining unit employees receive 70 percent of the first $2,300 of their regular monthly earnings plus 50 percent of earnings above $2,300
+- Bargaining Unit employees receive 70% of the first $2,700 of their regular monthly earnings plus 50% of earnings above $2,700

-Please contact Great West Life to report any other income received as a result of illness or injury such as from WorkSafeBC, ICBC, private insurance, EI, CPP or income assistance.
+Please contact Canada Life to report any other income received as a result of illness or injury, such as:

-While on LTD, you will continue to be covered for
+While on LTD, you'll continue to be covered for:

 - Group life insurance